Diagonal Pinstripe Scarf

 - Main Color: 3 skeins; I used Heirloom White.

-- Stripe Color: 1 skein; I used Dark Loam
+- Stripe Color: 1 skein; I used Dark Loam.

-- US size #3, 24-inch circular needles, or size required to achieve gauge (Note: I used a circular needle in order to have enough length to accomodate all 120 stitches; this project is NOT knit in the round).
+- US size #3, 24-inch circular needles, or size required to achieve gauge (Note: I used a circular needle in order to have enough length to accommodate all 120 stitches; this project is NOT knit in the round).

 7 1/2 stitches = 1 inch in garter stitch

-Approximately 11-inches wide x 74-inches long
+Finished Dimensions: Approximately 11-inches wide x 74-inches long

 Do all slip stitches knitwise with the yarn in back.

-Note: There are no stripes in the increase or decrease sections of the scarf.
+NOTE: There are no stripes in the increase or decrease sections of the scarf.

 With Main Color, cast on 3 stitches.